Breezy Winds and Icy Temperatures Ahead

 A Cold Arctic Air Mass Settles In For The Start of The Week

 Readings will get even colder over the next few days with highs in the single digits and teens through Tuesday.
-Wind chill values should drop to sub-zero levels.
+Wind chill values should drop to sub-zero levels Monday and Tuesday morning.
 We’ll start a gradual return to 20′s by Wednesday and Thursday, followed by sunshine and near normal readings in the lower 30′s by the end of the week.

 TONIGHT: Mostly cloudy and cold.
 Low: 3°.
 Wind: N 10-15+ mph.
 Wind chill: -10.